UKCloud/documentation/articles/connectivity/conn-ref-telco-enagagement.md

 Customers/partners are responsible for organising any colocation of customer/partner equipment with UKCloud.

 > [!IMPORTANT]
-> All equipment's onward connectivity to the UKCloud platform must be LC-LC multimode fibre.
+> All equipment's onward connectivity to the UKCloud platform must be LC-LC fibre (multimode if HybridConnect or singlemode if CrownConnect).
 It is the responsibility of the partner/customer and telco to ensure that all equipment has the right interface to connect into UKCloud.
 UKCloud will not be held responsible for any financial penalty or delays in installation due to the wrong equipment interface being supplied by either the partner/customer or the telco.

 ## Demarcation